 Definitions.
 Students need to understand that a mathematical definition is just an abbreviation for certain relations among concepts that are currently being considered.
-That is, we consider explicit definition: 'a is prime' if and only if 'its only divisors are itself and 1.
-More formally we can introduce a new predicate P for prime numbers and write $P(x) \leftrightarrow (y|x \leftarrow y = 1 \lor y = x)$.
-It makes no sense to ask if a definition is true, but it is often important to ask whether two definitions are equivalent.
+That is, we consider explicit definition: 'a is prime' if and only if 'it's only divisors are itself and 1.
+More formally we can introduce a new predicate P for prime numbers and write $P(x) \leftrightarrow (y|x \leftarrow y = 1 \lor y = x)$ .
+It makes no sense to ask if a definition is true.

 Variables.
-As we discuss in Section 4, most calculations in high school algebra use quantifier free formulas.
-But already in problems like 5 'Show $\sin A = \sin B$ if and only if A = B + 360K or A + B = 180 + 360K,' there are treacherously suppressed uses of the existential quantifier.
+As we discuss in Section 4, calculations in high school algebra use quantifier free formulas.
+But already in problems like, 'Show $\sin A = \sin B$ if and only if A = B + 360K or A + B = 180 + 360K.' there are treacherously suppressed uses of the existential quantifier.
 Not to mention that the statement fails a basic logical test of meaningfulness: equivalent statements have the same free variables.